BenASwenson/CloudComputingWithAWS/README.md

 # CloudComputingWithAWS

--cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale
+- cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale

 # Benefits of Cloud Computing:
 -	Security – monitored 24/7 to ensure confidentiality, integrity and availability of data.
 All flowing data across the AWS global network automatically encrypted at the physical layer